markdoc/docs/pages/docs/syntax.md

 # {% $markdoc.frontmatter.title %}

 Markdoc syntax is a superset of Markdown, specifically the [CommonMark specification](https://commonmark.org/).
-Markdoc adds a few key extensions to the syntax, including nodes, tags, annotations, attributes, variables, and functions.
+Markdoc adds a few key extensions to the syntax, such as tags and annotations, which are described below.

 ## Nodes